2023 in aviation: Deadliest crash

-The deadliest crash of this year involved an Ilyushin Il-76 military transport which overran the runway at Gao International Airport, Mali, on 23 September, reportedly killing up to 140 people.
+The allegedly deadliest crash of this year involved an Ilyushin Il-76 military transport which overran the runway at Gao International Airport, Mali, on 23 September, reportedly killing up to 140 people.
+If confirmed, it would be the deadliest crash of 2023.

-The deadliest crash of a civilian airliner was Yeti Airlines Flight 691, an ATR 72 which crashed on final approach to Pokhara, Nepal, on 15 January, killing all 72 people on board.
+The confirmed deadliest crash of the year was Yeti Airlines Flight 691, an ATR 72 which crashed on final approach to Pokhara, Nepal, on 15 January, killing all 72 people on board.